Mausy5043/python-nut3/README.md

 > To import it on Python programs you have to use the following (case sensitive) :
 > 'import PyNUT'
 >
-> This module provides a 'PyNUTClient' class that can be used to connect and get
+> This module provides a 'PyNUT3Client' class that can be used to connect and get
 > data from an upsd data server.
 >
 > To install the PyNUT module on Debian/Ubuntu, copy it to: